merinelsa/Pookalam/README.md

 # Pookalam
 A vibrant project that recreates the traditional Onam Pookalam with code, blending culture and creativity.

-🌸 Onam Pookalam – Virtual Flower Carpet
+* Onam Pookalam – Virtual Flower Carpet

-A digital recreation of the traditional Onam Pookalam (flower carpet) using p5.js.
+.A digital recreation of the traditional Onam Pookalam (flower carpet) using p5.js.
-This project blends art, culture, and code by generating a vibrant and symmetrical Pookalam design programmatically.
+.This project blends art, culture, and code by generating a vibrant and symmetrical Pookalam design programmatically.

- Perfect for showcasing creativity with JavaScript and computer graphics.
+.Perfect for showcasing creativity with JavaScript and computer graphics.

- Preview
+* Preview

-(Add a screenshot of your design here – it makes your repo instantly more appealing!)

-🚀 Features
+* Features

 .
 Concentric circular layers with traditional Onam flower colors